Jacma-pro/FRONT_Superb-To-Do/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source, so take it, modify it, and make it your own!